 The David Bowie Concert was a success and again proved that the Stadium is an outstanding venue for concert events.
-The promoter was especially happy with the venue and the organisation and has expressed a strong interest in bringing a major act back to the Stadium next year.
+The promoter was especially happy with the venue and the organisation and expressed a strong interest in bringing a major act back to the Stadium next year.
+The same promoter is now bringing Neil Diamond to the Stadium in March 2005.
 We will continue to promote the venue to major Australian promoters with a view to achieving at least one major concert event each year.